saucelabs/sauce-docs/docs/web-apps/live-testing/live-cross-browser-testing.md

 - Add descriptive names to your tests to quickly identify your findings.
 - Keep track of tested steps by adding details to test names.
-- Easily rename your tests to reflect JIRA tickets or other related tasks.
+- Easily rename your tests to reflect Jira tickets or other related tasks.

 :::note LIMITATIONS
 This feature has a constraint on the maximum allowable length of the test name, which is limited to 255 characters.
 The utilization of emojis is not supported in the test name.